vel2006/Anti-Virus/README.md

     7) Doesnt check for tampering with AV software
     8) Changing settings requires a recompile of the program

+### Version 0.2

+    1) Doesnt save whitelist or blacklist
+    2) Doesnt save logs
+    3) No way to update the program either automatically or through GUI
+    4) Doesnt prompt user for Administrator account access through UAC
+    5) Runs in user space with local administrator privileges
+    6) Doesnt check for tampering with AV software

 ## Planned Updates

 ### Version 0.1 -> 0.2